buz321/AWS/README.md

 # AWS_Studying_Note (Amazon Practitioner)

+## 3.2 Edge locations

+An edge location is a site that Amazon CloudFront uses to store cached copies of your content closer to your customers for faster delivery.

+(accerlations the communication and content delivery)

+* Edge location is separate from "Regions"

+### 3.2.1 Amazon CloundFront
+A service that helps deliver data, video, application, APIs to customers around the world with "Low Latency" and "High-Transfer-Speed"

+* Low Latency

+* High-Transfer-Speed

+### 3.2.2 Amazon Route 53
+domain name service
+helping direct cusomters to certain web location

+* Low Latency

+* High-Transfer-Speed

+### 3.2.3 AWS Outposts
+Install a fully operational mini Region, right inside your own data center.
+That's owned and operated by AWS, using 100% of AWS functionality, but isolated within your own building.

+## Regions are geographically isolated areas !!!!!!!

 ## 5.1 Amazon Elastic Block Store (Amazon EBS)

 Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.